COVID-19 RAPID RESPONSE FUND

 Choice in Aging - $19,400 - Choice in Aging (CiA) provides Adult Day Health Care programs for frail elders and people with disabilities in Pleasant Hill and Antioch.
 Additional programs include: The California Community Transitions (CCT) program that assists long-term skilled nursing patients return home but with help (including rent, supplies, and furniture); the Multipurpose Senior Services Program (MSSP) that aims to keep elders and people with disabilities out of institutions; and the Prevention and Early Access for Seniors (PEAS) program that provides mental health services to seniors and people with disabilities.

 Loaves and Fishes of Contra Costa - $15,000 - Loaves and Fishes of Contra Costa is a safety-net food program serving the hungry living in Contra Costa County.
-For over 36 years Loaves and Fishes has provided hunger relief to individuals, families, seniors, veterans, homeless, disadvantaged youth and people with disabilities.
+Since 1983, Loaves and Fishes has provided hunger relief to individuals, families, seniors, veterans, homeless, disadvantaged youth and people with disabilities.

 Portia Bell Hume Behavioral Health and Training Center - $50,000 - The Hume Center strives to create an environment of psychological well-being both internally for their work community and externally for the community they serve, with special consideration for the under- and un-served, through practicing an enabling consultation process.
 They believe in serving their community through strengthening existing and developing new resources; providing the highest caliber of culturally sensitive behavioral health services, professional training, and clinical research; and focusing on consistent improvement through outcomes, data-based quality assurance, and program evaluation. .